x00/WorkerDomain/README.md

 In the case of `->API()`, it is referencing `->Workers['API']` internally.
 However if it is not initialised, LinkWorker will automatically do that for you, which is the advantage of using the Domain method of access. **_If a Worker is not used it is not initialised, and it is initialised automatically on first use._** If you do not use the domain method of acces, this will not happen.
 It is lazy loading if you like.

 As you remember `$this->Plgn` is the public back-reference to the plugin instance from a Worker (you don't have to explicitly declare `public $Plgn;`, but it shouldn't hurt).
-This means if you wish to use native plugin method such as GetView a worker could do $this->Plgn->GetView().
-As it happens this example also includes a bunch of useful Utility functions for plugin development so I recommend `$this->Plgn->Utility()->ThemeView()` instead, which uses GetView internally, however this is not part of the design pattern just an implementation using the pattern with some code candy.
+This means if you wish to use native plugin methods such as `GetView`, a worker could do `$this->Plgn->GetView()`.
+As it happens this example also includes a bunch of useful Utility functions for plugin development so I recommend `$this->Plgn->Utility()->ThemeView()` instead, which uses `GetView` internally, however this is not part of the design pattern just an implementation using the pattern with some code candy.

-Hooks can have parameters such as $Sender which can easily be passed to Worker methods, in order to do the work.
+Hooks can have parameters such as `$Sender` which can easily be passed to Worker methods, in order to do the work.
 Nothing unconventional about this.

-As you can see in the diagram the `UtilityDomain` is a little less lean becuase it contains the Worker collection and also the `LinkWorker` method used to like all the workers.
-This is becuase it both severs as a Domain for Utility Worker, but also holds all the workers and the method to link them.
+As you can see in the diagram the `UtilityDomain` is a little less lean because it contains the Worker collection and also the `LinkWorker` method used to like all the workers.
+This is because it both serves as a Domain for Utility Worker, but also holds all the workers and the method to link them.
 It doesn't have to be done this way but it is clear enough IMO.

-Now you can see in this example you have the Workers `Utility`, `API`, `Settings` and `UI`. shown on the right and the corresponding domain classes  shown on the left.
+Now you can see in this example you have the Workers `Utility`, `API`, `Settings` and `UI` shown on the right and the corresponding domain classes  shown on the left.
 This is simply a suggestion, you can have whatever Workers you like.
 You can add more Workers, so long as the chain is extended for the Domains.
 I will talk more about the specific implementation and how it relates to the Vanilla/Garden in a linked discussion.

-The actual order of the Domain chain is less important, becuase workers are decoupled from the plugin, and as they are auto-initialised they are available to each other from the outset.
+The actual order of the Domain chain is less important, because workers are decoupled from the plugin, and as they are auto-initialised they are available to each other from the outset.
 However the order might be useful for visualising the extension.

-You could say Workers have a loose hierarchy, becuase some may never be directly employed by the plugin's hooks.
-However it is more accurate to say the Workers are collaborative, and delegated to specific sorts of tasks, and the hierarchy, so far as it exists, is fairly flat, though obviously by design API is more low level than UI in this example.
+You could say Workers have a loose hierarchy, because some may never be directly employed by the plugin's hooks.
+However it is more accurate to say the Workers are collaborative, and delegated to specific sorts of tasks, and the hierarchy, so far as it exists, is fairly flat.
+Though obviously by design API is more low level than UI in this example.